dd9jn/rfc4880bis/crypto-refresh.md

 Let N be the size of the nonce.
 The left-most N - 64 bits are the initialization vector derived using HKDF.
 The right-most 64 bits are the chunk index as big-endian value.
+The index of the first chunk is zero.

 ### EAX Mode